Syedaaneesa/Alpine-cottage/README.md

 ## 🛠️ Project Overview

-This website was completely developed in WordPress, featuring a custom-built theme, plugin integrations, and design enhancements crafted to match the brand’s visual identity.
+This website was fully developed in WordPress, utilizing a custom theme, tailored plugin integrations, and design refinements aligned with the brand’s visual identity.

 ### Key Highlights:
 - Responsive, modern layout optimized for desktop and mobile.